 2. Russian Blue Cats

-Russian Blue cats are the ultimate companion cat if you want a cat that is affectionate and strikes a good balance between being playful and being independent.
+Russian Blue cats are the ultimate companion cat if you want an affectionate cat that strikes a good balance between being playful and independent.
 The Russian Blue breed is careful, but it’ll be hard to get rid of them once they warm up to you!
 They’re bright, and very rarely will they cause problems.